Xert Full Glossary with Description

 This provides a simpler way to view current Training Load and Recovery Load.
 The number of stars indicate the total amount of Training Load you have accumulated.
 The colour indicates the Form.
 Freshness Feedback is used to offset your Form proportionally using your individual Training Loads.

-Freshness and tiredness status are representative of your data and NOT what you’re feeling.
+NOTE: Freshness and tiredness status are representative of your data and NOT what you’re feeling.
 The algorithm doesn’t know what other training you may be doing or what other conditions you may have.
 ALWAYS account for how you are feeling in deciding how to use the Training Status and Form indicators and recommendations based on them.

-Status Description Training Advice Recommended
+Status Description XATA Recommended Training Advice

-High Intensity Training, periodized based on
+High Intensity Training, periodized based on Athlete Type and/or Program Phase

 Yellow – Endurance Workouts (intensity below Threshold Power)